jakemcgrath1999/muscle_model/README.md

 $$ f = {{1 - v} \over {1 + \alpha \cdot v}} $$

 where $f$ and $v$ are normalized force and velocity, and $\alpha$ characterizes the degree of nonlinearity.
 The other two properties of muscle that our model considers is its Force-Length properties and tendon's Force-Strain relationship.
+Muscle's force-length relationship models muscle as nonlinear strings that become exponentially strong as they are stretched too far.
+To see how muscle's passive elastic properties and active contractile properties play into this relationship, see [this discussion](https://www.brown.edu/Departments/Engineering/Courses/En123/MuscleExp/Length_Tension.htm).

-The curves representing muscle's intrinsic properties that we will try to model are shown below:
+The curves representing muscle's intrinsic properties that we will try to model as well as a schematic of the Hill model are shown below:

 <p align="center">
   <img src="https://asmedc.silverchair-cdn.com/asmedc/content_public/journal/biomechanical/125/1/10.1115_1.1531112/4/004301j.1.jpeg?Expires=1673363444&Signature=pPblMs8CAh13FzDwQki4XE72z484CxEmgGOMUooAFXLm-IXNkbYiLumMCaTS40YyN2pKWbOuo9B5GkWmh9y5qh2kPHMEP64~i1ehIp7Ua9G9O4J~xS2FKVL7KQI3jJKEvkSyw6Dt6KU~nqDeeF4yI-ekOG-uK9pW6Qe40NagIB4iXnAp7snmj~PIV7A1MdQ1la-AMSJJswMYPOcxup13hXW7JWeH5AE~PPVM~sqiWLuXzvjunEhpiPCmUNCF11HgtizZ2H2d1BwEM2XlTy3xjxTx-WnwUmp0N2tw32iuZi-Y9B5UBszoXBTrTw6LMH80DIRIF6pm-2y-dnMvI0jQrw__&Key-Pair-Id=APKAIE5G5CRDK6RD3PGA">